Yang Wang

 Pronouns: she/her/hers

-I am a 5th-year PhD candidate in the Linguistics department at UCLA.
-I am broadly interested in how structural properties of natural languages, especially (morpho-)phonology, are represented, computed and learned.
+My research focuses on how the structural properties of natural languages, especially (morpho)phonology, are represented, computed and learned.
 To address these questions, I seek converging evidence from different methodologies, including traditional/formal linguistic analyses, mathematical investigations, computational modeling, and experimental studies.
+My dissertation studied the learning and computational properties of morphophonological copying (i.e. reduplication).

 news